About

 2020 Housing Security Indices

-Sourced and combined multiple datasets to produce city rankings on the health of local housing.
-The indices provided a starting point for articles analyzing the most and least housing-secure cities.
+Helping readers understand crucial issues in their community through data and visuals has always been one of the most exciting things about data journalism for me.
+For this reader tool, I sourced and combined multiple datasets to produce city rankings on the health of local housing.
+The indices provided a starting point for several articles analyzing the most and least housing-secure cities.
+(Pardon the layout, the site has undergone a few revamps since 2020!)

 Traffic congestion